Albany Firebirds (2024): Leaving the AFL, Joining AF1

 On September 4, 2024, the Firebirds, along with the surviving members of the collapsed AFL, left the league and joined the newly-formed Arena Football One.
 In the 2025 season, they play in the East Division along with the Nashville Kats.

 The Firebirds completed a perfect season in 2025, winning all ten regular season games and defeating Nashville in Arena Crown 2025, the AF1 championship.
-The team's offensive core signed with the Memphis Showboats following the season.
+The team's offensive core signed with the Memphis Showboats following the season; though all of the signings were eventually voided when the Showboats were folded and all four players went unclaimed in the subsequent dispersal draft.
 During the same offseason the Firebirds signed quarterback Ja'Rome Johnson who previously played for the Indoor Football League's Vegas Knight Hawks winning the league's 2024 MVP and helping them win the 2025 IFL championship.
+Johnson left the team in the offseason.
+Josh Kulka, the younger brother of Nashville Kats quarterback Tyler Kulka, joined the Firebirds in early 2026 and won the starting quarterback position after Sam Castronova (who had been among those who signed with the Showboats) received a last-minute contract from the UFL's Houston Gamblers and backup Robert McCoy had been traded to the Oregon Lightning.
+Castronova returned to the Firebirds after the Gamblers released him.
+Kulka would return to the starting position late in the season both to protect Castronova from potential injury and to allow him to attend to a family matter.